 Instrument Landing System – ILS

 ILS is a ground system located at the runways at airports that contributes to the approach-landing of aircraft with horizontal-vertical status information.
 It consists of a combination of Localizer (LLZ), Glide Path (glide slope) and Marker (locating on the approach line; outer-middle-interior) devices and approach lights.
 It takes the plane into a cone from apprx 12 miles away and brings it closer to the runway at the appropriate inclination and height.
 ILS systems work in 3 categories according to the sensitivity they provide.

 MLS (Microwave Landing System)

-It is fair to say that MLS is an improved version of ILS system.
-The sensitive and critical area (affected by external factors) is much less needed and less affected by the constructions around the runway.
-Although it provides more precise approach / additional advantages.
+It is fair to say that MLS is an improved version of the ILS system.
+The sensitive and critical area (affected by external factors) is much less needed and less affected by the construction around the runway.
+However, it provides a more precise approach / additional advantages.
 On the other hand, it could not find widespread use as satellite systems came into play.

 TACAN (Tactical Air Navigation)

 Tactical air navigation-TACAN is a radio navigation system used only in military aviation.
 TACAN provides direction and distance information for military aircraft.
 A DME receiver can receive the signals sent by the TACAN station and benefit from distance information.